Call for Proposals 2023

 The TU Delft Open Science programme puts a strong emphasis on developing Open Education as one of its main project pillars.
 Open education brings together educational innovations such as the increasing role of digital technologies in education, blended learning, and the increasing of students’ autonomy in educational processes, and couples these with values of diversity and inclusion.

-To enable our staff to innovate their courses with open education, as part of the implementation of TU Delft’s Open Educational Resources (OER) Policy, the Open Science programme has launched the Open Education Stimulation Fund.
-This fund encourages TU Delft staff to submit a proposal for Open Education projects for a funding of up to EUR 20,000, with a project term of a maximum of 1 year.
+Identical to last year, all TU Delft teaching staff are encouraged to submit a proposal for Open Education projects for a funding of up to EUR 20,000, with a project term of a maximum of 1 year.

-For all staff working at faculties of TUDelft
+For all teaching staff working at faculties of TUDelft

 max EUR 20,000

 TU Delft aims to increase the prevalence of Open Education throughout the university’s bachelor and master programs.
-To this end, the Open Science programme is looking for staff who are interested in starting up innovative projects that focus on creating OERs, and on developing and adopting teaching practices that increase the students’ involvement via the use of OER.
+To this end, the Open Science Programme is looking for staff who are interested in starting up innovative projects that focus on creating Open Educational Resources (OER), and on developing and adopting teaching practices that increase the students’ involvement via the use of OER.
 The following type of activities fall under the scope of this Call:

 - Publishing innovative self-made teaching materials, such as interactive open textbooks or open educational resources;